 Odd as it sounds, the Tuesday system worked great for our farmer ancestors.
 In 1848, the first federal election that took place on the same day in every state, 72.7 percent of eligible voters cast their ballots.
 By 1860, 81.2 percent of voters voted—the second-highest turnout ever.

 Today is a different story.
 Over 170 years after Tuesday became the official Election Day, America remains tied to an antiquated system that many believe is responsible for chronically low voter turnout.
-Some reports rank America as the 120th of 169 voting nations; results from the 2012 presidential elections, in which 54.9 percent of eligible Americans voted, don’t paint a prettier picture.
-(The 2016 turnout wasn’t all that different either.)
+Results from the 2012 presidential elections, in which an estimated 57.5 percent of eligible Americans voted, don’t paint a pretty picture.
+The 2016 turnout wasn’t all that different either—an estimated 55 percent of eligible voters turned out to the polls, a 20-year low, according to CNN.
 One popular explanation for the dismal numbers is simple timing: people have trouble getting to the polls in the middle of a weekday.

 “If you’re a single mother or father, student with long hours or someone—like so many Americans—with two or more jobs, you’re going to have a hard time voting in the 14 states which have in-person Tuesday voting as the only option,” writes Why Tuesday, a nonprofit aimed at driving voter turnout.
 “U.S. Census data has long indicated the #1 reason voters gave for not making it out to the polls was ‘too busy/couldn’t get time off to vote.’
 In 2010, 27 percent of nonvoters gave this answer.”

 One solution?
 Officially move Election Day to the weekend, like many democratic nations with higher voter turnout than America already have.
 A change to our voting tradition would be disruptive, but not impossible.